Bigg Boss 11: Vikas Feels Shilpa Is The Strongest Person; Housemates Declare Vikas As BB 11 Winner!

 Luv & Hina

 Hina will again be seen teary-eyed and says to Luv as to how the housemates are targeting her.
-Most of her friends are eliminated Hina further adds want all her friends to leave the house so that she will left alone and they can torture her.
+Hina further adds that the housemates want all her friends to leave the house so that she will be left alone and they can torture her!

+Meanwhile, the captaincy task DJ War is announced, where the housemates are seen dancing!
+Priyank and Vikas will be seen fighting for captaincy by playing Role of DJs.
+The housemates have to dance on their beats,

+If someone's (Vikas or Priyank) stage is left empty he will lose the task!

-The housemates, including Hina and Priyank feel that Luv will be leaving the house, this weekend, but we doubt!
+The housemates, including Hina and Priyank feel that Luv will be leaving the house, this weekend, but we doubt that!

 Stay locked to this space to know who will win the task!